ArthurMoore85/romulus/README.md

 Installation
 ------------
 In order to run this app, you will require PyQt4.
-Find PyQt4 in your package manager.
+Find PyQt4 in your package manager:

+_Ubuntu_: `sudo apt-get install pyqt4-dev-tools`

+_Fedora 21_: `sudo yum install PyQt4-devel`

+_Fedora 22+_: `sudo dnf install PyQt4-devel`

-Once installed, install the requirements using the command 'sudo pip install -r requirements.txt'
+Once installed, install the requirements using the command `sudo pip install -r requirements.txt`

 Developers
 ----------